HubRise/website/content/apps/uber-direct/en/connect-hubrise.md

 - Create a test order in a connected application, such as your online ordering system or EPOS.
 - Verify that the order triggers a quote or delivery request in Uber Direct, according to your settings.
-- If a delivery was requested, check that delivery status updates are received in HubRise, .
+- If a delivery was requested, check that delivery status updates are received in HubRise.

 If you encounter problems during the tests, contact us at support@hubrise.com.